Author

 Browsing

 There are already big reforms planned for the UK Trade Remedies Authority (“TRA”) – less than two years after its establishment – and for the overall operation of the UK trade remedies regime.
 On March 9, the UK Government announced changes to its trade remedies regime to transition to a more complex investigatory regime.
-Changes include: The TRA taking on responsibility for investigating bilateral safeguard cases as part of free trade agreements; Greater Ministerial powers…
+Changes include: The framework of proposed changes will also require the TRA to notify Ministers before initiating new investigations.
+Potential Impact…

 The UK’s trade remedies body, the Trade Remedies Authority (“TRA”) announced on 22 February that it has begun a reconsideration of its recommendation in Case AD0012, concerning imports of certain aluminium extrusions originating in China (here).
 Notably, this was the TRA’s first anti-dumping investigation in response to an application from UK industry.
 A reconsideration application is a request for the TRA to review its findings in a concluded investigation.
 The applicant, a UK producer in Case AD0012, alleges that the TRA erred in its…